adam-phillipps/cerebrum/README.md

       * The number of messages is always 1/1 for this and all other neuron backlogs.
 The Cerebrum has to convert the ratio from the message from the above (brain board messages)
+  7. Repeat from step 1.
+This can create another Brain, set of Neurons or any other Brain related tasks.

-##Notes, additional info and TODOs:
+## Notes, additional info and TODOs:
 * *1  It would be better to have this in a stream with a lambda that turns on an individual brain by starting a Cerebrum EC2 instance